Estimated reading time: 4 minutes

 - Syringes, empty mixing bottles, etc – max £15

 - Distilled water (optional) – £5 for one litre

 Is the lower cost of making homemade vape juice really worth the effort?

 Of course, though, you’ll definitely need to learn how to mix your own homemade vape juice before you can start making a go of it and saving money.
 But then again, making vape juice isn’t exactly rocket science.

 On top of this, there’s a wealth of information about the subject on online vaping forums, so it’s hard to go too far wrong with it.

 As long as you’re not fazed by a little extra work, you’ll find that mixing your own vape juice is a lot of fun.
-Besides this, it’s also hands-down one of the very best cheap ways to vape in the UK right now.
+Besides this, it’s also hands-down one of the very best inexpensive ways of vaping in the UK right now.